Flows

 To add personalization to a particular step, click the dialog box on a Modal or Tooltip.
 In the header that appears, click "+" and select "Personalization".

-Next, select the variable that you would like to add to the step.
+Next, select the variable you want to add to the step.
 Finally, set an optional fallback value (this will be used if the variable token is not found for any reason).

-From the Flow Builder, click Settings to further customize your demo.
+From the Flow Builder, click Settings to customize your demo further.
 Here you can:

-- Turn on Navigation buttons (this adds a "back" and "next" button to each step)
+- Turn on Next + Back buttons (this adds a "back" and "next" button to each step)